Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 While this is not essential, this can make the bath process easier as everything is ready to go when you may be in a hurry.
 As well this allows for the correct water temperature.

-- Although most bottles of Methylene Blue do not come with a dropper any more, I recommend finding a dropper that will fit the bottle or use an eye dropper so as to limit MB stains/mess.
+- Although most bottles of Methylene Blue do not come with a dropper any more (the premium AAP MethyBlu comes with a dropper style bottle), I recommend finding a dropper that will fit the bottle or use an eye dropper so as to limit MB stains/mess.

 - Since mineral cations can help with stress (in part due to improved Redox Balance), I recommend to use a product such as the Wonder Shells in the bath water (also dip water too).